 - acquisitions for the Guggenheim’s permanent collection

-Conceived to engage artists, curators, educators, and the public, MAP seeks to catalyze dialogue and creative interaction both regionally and globally, fostering lasting relationships among institutions, artists, scholars, museumgoers, and online communities.
+Conceived to engage artists, curators, educators, and the general public, MAP seeks to catalyze dialogue and creative interaction both regionally and globally, fostering lasting relationships among artists, institutions, museumgoers, scholars, and online communities.
 The program builds on and reflects the Solomon R. Guggenheim Foundation’s distinguished history of internationalism, as manifest today in its global network of museums and wide-ranging art and education programs.
-The initiative’s curatorial statement grew out of an institutional self-analysis, which asked how a museum might most effectively reflect the global multiplicity of cultural practices.
+The initiative’s curatorial statement was developed in the course of focused institutional self-analysis, which asked how a museum might most effectively reflect the global multiplicity of cultural practices.

-For each phase of the initiative, a curator from each focus region is invited to take up a residency at the Guggenheim for a two-year period.
+For each phase of the initiative, a curator from the focus region is invited to undertake a two-year residency with the Guggenheim.
 The curators are selected from nominations submitted by advisory committees comprising experts from each of the three regions.

 Artworks and Exhibitions